- NT Government subsidised places

 Domestic secondary school students are eligible for specific NTG subsidised places under the VET for Secondary Students (VSS) program.

 Students will need to maintain eligibility throughout their course to continue to access the NTG subsidy.
 NTG subsidised places are limited and CDU cannot guarantee you access to an NTG subsidised place.

 Tuition fees for CDU TAFE Courses are generally set by the award type.
 In 2023 the fees per hour are:

 Certificate I and Certificate II

 Certificate III in Meat Processing (Retail Butcher) (AMP30815)

 To find out more about eligibility for NTG subsidised places, visit the Department of Trade, Business and Innovations policies page.

 - students who at the time of enrolment receive a Centrelink or Veteran's Affairs benefit

-- NTG Remote 2 Location categories for VET Funded Programs
+- NTG Remote 2 Location categories for CDU TAFE Funded Programs

 - students who are prisoners at the time of enrolment